Submitty/submitty.github.io/_docs/instructor/exams.md

   pages or 140 pages).
 The scanner person should check the page count after each scan and try to catch problems early.

-* Use scissors to cut the staple corner off the exams.
-Tap the exam papers on a table to align the sheets and make it less likely to jam or crumble in the feeder when scanning.
+* Use scissors to cut the staple corner off the exams.  *IMPORTANT:
+  Carefully cut off the smallest amount of paper with the staple.
+If you cut too much, the scanner feeder might fail to load the sheets of paper.*  Tap the exam papers on a table to align the sheets and make it less likely to jam or crumble in the feeder when scanning.

-* Put a post-it note on the cover of the first exam of each page (remove the postit for the actual scan), and give a letter/name to each exam pile.
+* Put a post-it note on the cover of the first exam of each page (remove the post-it for the actual scan), and give a letter/name to each exam pile.
 Have that name match the scanned file name (either change the file name or write the scanner-generated name on the postit after scanning).
 This will help tracking down the pile if it needs to be re-scanned because of stuck pages or scan quality settings.

-* Optional: Re-Staple the exams after scanning.
+* Optional: Re-staple the exams after scanning.
 Note: This is less necessary if you've pre-printed exams with each students name on every page.